Bertrand-tech/Open-KNX/Installation-of-OpenKNX-development-environment-for-PlatformIO-(PIO).md

 > **Information:** Developer Mode allows you to work with symbolic links in Windows without administrator privileges.
 OpenKNX PIO projects use symbolic links and developer mode makes it easy to work with.
 If you don't want or are not allowed to use developer mode, you can still compile OpenKNX PIO projects, but then you have to ensure, that all github clone operations are executed from a Windows Command Prompt (cmd) with administrator privileges.
 Other shells (like git bash) will not work with symlinks without developer mode.

 Download and install git from [https://git-scm.com/downloads](https://git-scm.com/downloads) with symbolic link support.
-This is one of the last advanced settings in the whole sequence of settings:
+This is one of the last advanced settings in the whole sequence of settings and the only one that has to be changed from the default:

 ![Git-Settings](https://user-images.githubusercontent.com/14316138/192711629-a89ecbe9-4158-441d-81b8-ef08c4b24b85.png)